peteroupc/html3dutil/doc/tutorial-glmath.md

 ## Quaternions <a id=Quaternions></a>

-A quaternion is a 4-element array that describes a
+A quaternion is a 4-element array that can describe a 3D rotation.
-3D rotation.
 Functions dealing with quaternions begin with "quat".
 A quaternion's:

-* first three elements (X, Y, Z) describe a 3D point, where the direction from the origin (0, 0, 0) to that point is the _axis of rotation_, and the distance from the origin to that point is the sine of half the rotation angle. <small> (The distance is 0 at 0 and 360 degrees, and 1 at 180 degrees.)</small>
+* ...first three elements (X, Y, Z) describe a 3D point, where the direction from the origin (0, 0, 0) to that point is the _axis of rotation_, and the distance from the origin to that point is the sine of half the rotation angle. <small> (The distance is 0 at 0 and 360 degrees, and 1 at 180 degrees.)</small>
-* fourth element (W) is the cosine of half the rotation angle.
+* ...fourth element (W) is the cosine of half the rotation angle.
 <small>(W is 1 at 0 degrees, 0 at 180 and -1 at 360 degrees.)</small>

+Quaternions that describe a 3D rotation should be _unit vectors_ (<a href="H3DU.Math.md#H3DU.Math.quatNorm">"normalized" vectors</a> with a length of 1).

 ### Multiplying quaternions <a id=Multiplying_quaternions></a>